osprey-dcs/Quartz-firmware/README.md

         cd ..
         rm -rf tmp

-1. Change to the **Workspace/NASA\_ACQ/src** directory and run the `createVerilogHeader.sh` script.
+1. In the shell window, change to the **Workspace/NASA\_ACQ/src** directory and run the `createVerilogHeader.sh` script.
 This creates a configuration source file in the Vivado project and ensures that the firmware and software have the same perspective of various configuration values.
-1. Right click on `NASA_ACQ_platform` and select `Build Project`.
+1. Back in the Vitis window, right click on `NASA_ACQ_platform` and select `Build Project`.
 Wait....
 1. Right click on `NASA_ACQ_system` and select `Build Project`.
 Wait....

 ## Application firmware – part 2